-Demand Planning, such as accounts receivable support, traffic management support and planning data maintenance.
-The division supports common functions across all DLA Energy customer and supplier side CRM cells, including business analysis, customer service policy and procedures, Enterprise Business System CRM data maintenance, CRM training and CRM process oversight.
+DLA Energy customer and supplier side CRM cells, including business analysis, customer service policy and procedures, Enterprise Business System CRM data maintenance, CRM training and CRM process oversight.
 The division provides direction for the establishment and monitoring of agreements for the sale of energy products to non-DOD customers.
-It has outreach responsibilities to all authorized customers and is responsible for ensuring energy programs meet requirements of applicable service agreements.
+Agreements have been established with over 400 organizations representing approximately \$500M in annual sales.
+The CRM team also conducts customer outreach, marketing and education to all of DLA Energy's customers.
+It has outreach, marketing, and education responsibilities to all authorized customers and is responsible for ensuring energy programs meet requirements of applicable service agreements.
 The division is also the first touch point for non-DoD customers to access DLA Energy's products and services, determines customer eligibility to purchase from DLA Energy, and guides customers through the appropriate process to obtain support.
 POC: (703) 767-1608.